Send the link below via email or IMCopy

 The consumer is attracted through content, search and social media marketing

-Consumers are proactive and self-selective
+Consumers are proactive

-Allows effective targeting
+Allows for effective targeting

 Reduces advertising wastage